kanhub/design-system/README.md

 # Kanhub Design System

-Uses Styled Componenets, Polished, ..
+Uses Styled Componenets, Polished, React-Spring for animations, and Storybook for documentation (WIP)